Logo

 Begin by picking your lane: investor, swing trader, or day trader.
 Then set a per-trade risk you can stomach—1% is a solid default.
 Estimate the stop distances your strategy needs, and calculate the account size required to keep risk within bounds while making positions meaningful.

 As your account grows, revisit your rules instead of simply “trading bigger.”
 Re-check whether your risk-per-trade still fits your comfort level, scale position sizes in line with that risk, and consider whether your stop-loss distances should widen or tighten as you trade larger size.
-You should also reassess trading frequency, diversification (more capital can support more than one setup or asset), and whether fees are becoming more or less significant as you move up tiers and trade size increases.
+You should also reassess trading frequency, diversification (more capital can support more than one setup or asset), and whether fees become more or less significant as you move up tiers and trade size increases.

 Concrete Scenarios